tyronyiu/Uni/GLO375/Assignment1.md

 Pension spending is similar to Germany and Spain in terms of percentage of GDP spent.
 There’s a ¼ more pensions spending compared to the OECD average.
 In fact, *"The projected substantial rise in pension expenditure over the long term is one of the highest in Europe"* [@OECD_Pension_policy_notes_Belgium].
-(It has been recommended by the OECD to shift taxes away from the working individual via corporate social security contributions.)
+In 2017 it has been recommended by the OECD to shift taxes away from the working individual via corporate social security contributions.

 ## Conclusion